THE BEST LAS VEGAS PROPERTIES

 release, or court action.

-Coinsurance - A sharing of insurance risk between
+Coinsurance - A sharing of insurance risk

-the insurer and the insured.
-Coinsurance depends on the relationship between
+between the insurer and the insured.
+Coinsurance depends on the relationship

-property insured at the time of the loss.
+of the property insured at the time of the loss.

 Coinsurance Clause - A provision in a hazard insurance